denmark0128/smart-academic-repository/PROJECT_NOTES.md

 - Navbar: changed the style to white bg and black text.
 (June 18)
 - Darkmode
 - Mordernized ui
+- added lazy load on components (makes the initial load of pagegs fast)

 ## 4. Management & Maintenance
 - Provided instructions for running management commands to update tags.